timlegrand/giterm/CONTRIBUTING.rst

 -------

-By contributing to Giterm, you agree that your contributions will be licensed under the terms given in the `LICENSE`_ file.
+By contributing to Giterm, you agree that your contributions will be licensed under the terms given in the `LICENSE file`_.

 Miscellaneous